 The Temp IQ espresso machine has a 15-bar Italian pump with a pressure relief system that prevents over-pressuring and helps achieve even extraction.

 Bar measures atmospheric or barometric pressure at sea level.
 This pressure is used to push water through the grinds in espresso machines.
 As water goes through the coffee grounds, it extracts oils, flavors, and other coffee components, which are released through a spout and into a cup.

-I pulled consistently delicious espresso and nice crema, so the pump does its job and provides good espresso quality.
+I pulled consistent espresso with a nice crema, so the pump does its job well.
 Once the extraction is done, the dial goes back to the ready position, and any remaining pressure gets released into the drip tray.

 The Calphalon Temp IQ espresso machine comes with a commercial-grade steam wand.
-It does an excellent job at frothing milk for my morning lattes.
+It does a good job of frothing milk for my morning lattes.

 The steam wand is manual, so you have to climb the learning curve as a beginner before making latte art.
 The nice part is this wand comes on a ballpoint and is easy to rotate.
 It’s easy to position the stainless steel milk pitcher for proper stretching and aeration.